-The School of European Culture and Languages is committed to the delivery of the highest-quality teaching in all of the subject areas embraced by the School.
+The School is committed to the delivery of the highest-quality teaching in all of the subject areas embraced by the School.
 Our teaching is informed by the research expertise of our staff, and our students benefit from a teaching environment that fosters an appreciation of cultural diversity and that offers a wide range of skills and employability opportunities.

 The School undertakes world-leading research in the fields of Western and Eastern philosophy and religion, literature and film, classical and modern languages, material culture, and medical humanities.

 In the most recent Research Excellence Framework, our subjects scored very highly for the impact of their research.
 Modern Languages and Linguistics was ranked 3rd in the UK, and Religious Studies was ranked 7th for the overall quality of their research.

 Our staff publish regularly in world-leading journals and university presses, and secure research funding from a range of prestigious organisations, including the Arts and Humanities Research Council, the Leverhulme Trust, the British Academy and the Wellcome Trust.